thakurishan192/SCM_Fiinal_Project/README.md

 ## Version3:
 a.
 Visual Design:
     Uninspired color scheme for both the quiz container and body background.
-    Question and answer interface lacks engaging visual elements.
+    Question and answer interface lacks engaging visual elements

 b.
 Interactivity:
-     Absence of dynamic or interesting visual effects on the question and answer interface, making the interaction potentially dull.
+     Absence of dynamic or interesting visual effects on the question and answer interface, making the interaction potentially dull

 ## Version4: